mga-97/r1-object-retrieval/modules/lookForObject/README.md

 One input port receives the string with the name of the object to find (`/lookForObject/object:i`), and an output port returns if the object is found or not (`/lookForObject/out:o`)`

-### nextHeadOrient
+### robotOrient
-The management of the head orientations is delegated to the nextHeadOrient component as in the following.
+The management of the head orientations is delegated to the robotOrient component as in the following.

 Each head orientation can have one of the following statuses: `unchecked`,`checking`, `checked` .
 When the module is created, each orientation status is 'unchecked'.